 The next day was a long day.
 We were at 12,467 feet at Shira camp 2.
 We now had to head to 15,200 feet at the Lava Tower and then drop down 2,200 feet to Barranco camp at 13,000 feet.

 This was a 7 hour hike and Ian made sure we paced our hike up to the Lava Tower and walked consistently and slowly towards the lunch point.
-We practiced for summit night, hiking for one hour, rest for 10 minutes and again for another hour and rest.
+This was a practice for summit night, hiking for one hour, rest for 10 minutes and again for another hour and rest.
 We did this four times before reaching the Lava Tower at noon.

 We were all tired but staying well hydrated throughout the day, this made all the difference and after cleaning up in camp we were all excited and invigorated by the days hike and felt great and excited about the coming days.
 Ian was happy with mine and everyone’s performance and we had a couple of easier days to come before the big and long summit day.
 We all went to bed early and woke up refreshed and ready for the wall.